-TOPEKA—The 11th Judicial District Nominating Commission will convene by telephone conference at 1 p.m.
-Tuesday, July 27, to discuss the nomination process to fill a district judge vacancy.
+TOPEKA—The 11th Judicial District Nominating Commission will convene at 10:30 a.m.
+Tuesday, October 5, via telephone conference to discuss interviewing candidates to fill a district judge vacancy.

 The vacancy is created by Judge Oliver Kent Lynch’s July 30 retirement.

 The commission will discuss whether the interviews scheduled October 12 should take place in person or by video conference.
 They will also finalize the interview schedule.